We address the art and science of legal reporting by audience. In short, who needs to know what? First up: your business unit clients.

 Build a Stronger Legal Department with Smart Reports

 This blog series will address the art and science of legal reporting by audience.
 In this article, we'll look at reporting for the Legal Department itself.

-According to the Association of Corporate Counsel, about half of Legal Departments are decentralized; your report may be the only regular communication about the team’s activity.
+According to the Association of Corporate Counsel, about half of in-house Legal Departments are decentralized.
+Your report may be the only regular communication about the team’s activity.
 This summary will provide much-needed context about your operations as a whole, and allow team members to spot trends, problematic divisions or regions, and more.

 In short, smart reports can give your people important context, boost their pride, eliminate double-work and promote individual growth and happiness.

-So what do these reports look like?
+So what do these legal reports look like?